rayzeller/handsontable/docs/content/api/options.md

 columns: [
   {
     type: 'autocomplete',
-    // for every cell of this column
+    // for each cell of this column
     // make the `autocomplete` list's width the same as the edited cell's width
     trimDropdown: true,
   },
   {
     type: 'dropdown',
-    // for every cell of this column
+    // for each cell of this column
     // scale the `dropdown` list's width to the list's content
     trimDropdown: false,
   }